 Whether you are preparing to conceive, actively trying to conceive or embarking on IVF, Chinese medicine has a lot to offer you.
-Below are listed a number of different treatment programmes which have been designed to address the needs of couples facing the challenges of modern life while trying to maximise health and fertility.
+Below are listed a number of different clinical programmes which have been designed to address the needs of couples facing the challenges of modern life while trying to maximise health and fertility.

 Preparing to Conceive

 There is much information and misinformation about what constitutes a good preconception diet.
 From a Chinese medicine point of view the middle road is usually the healthiest where moderation of some foods is recommended and a good balance of healthy and fresh fruits and vegetables with adequate protein is encouraged.
 A TCM practitioner takes into account the different constitution and situation of each individual before dietary advice is given.

 A properly functioning digestive system is an important focus of treatment, so that nutrients are absorbed and utilised well.
 If there are any digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite these can be addressed with acupuncture.

 Schedule; Acupuncture once a week if there are digestive symptoms, until symptoms improve.

 A little bit of weight loss goes a long way to improving fertility.
 Losing 5 kg is a manageable target for most and you can start now.
 Just moving your metabolism a little bit in the direction of burning off fat stores, can stimulate ovarian activity, improve egg and sperm quality and increase fertility.

-Acupuncture is used to reduce your appetite and improve your metabolism.
+Acupuncture can be used to help reduce your appetite and improve your metabolism to promote weight loss.
 An analysis of your constitution and the reasons for your weight gain by an experienced acupuncturist will lead to an individualised treatment plan designed to maximise weight loss.
 We use gentle electro acupuncture and Chinese herbal medicine to reduce waist circumference and abdominal obesity.
 Acupuncture can reduce the level of specific hormones which affect appetite and metabolism.